OUR STORY

 Learn More About Brad

 While working as a personal trainer, Brad stayed up all night teaching himself graphic design, web development, and video editing skills.
-After a year of creating digital content and not sleeping, Brad was offered a job as a Web Developer for the #8 brand in the world at that time, Nokia.
+As a result, he was offered a job as a Web Developer for the #8 brand in the world at that time, Nokia.

 And so began his career in marketing and advertising.
-During his marketing and advertising career, Brad worked for some of the biggest brands in the world, built and lead numerous teams, ran four companies, and spoke in front of large audiences.
-Brad credits his corporate success to his ability to read people’s energy, body language, and the intangible knack for finding what makes individuals “tick”.
+During his marketing and advertising career, Brad worked for some of the biggest brands in the world, built and lead numerous teams, ran three companies, and spoke in front of large audiences.

 After 18 years of Corporate America, Brad needed a change.
 He felt a pull to do work that was in line with his deepest values and that truly made a difference in people’s lives.

 Brad founded Bevill Dog Behavior in 2013 to combine his passion for animal and human psychology with his knowledge of behavioral studies.
-The company has since grown to three locations in the Dallas-Fort Worth Metroplex and has helped thousands of dogs and humans find happiness through balanced relationships.
+The company has since grown to help thousands of dogs and humans find happiness through balanced relationships.

-Brad’s unique system and success rehabilitating some of the most difficult dogs out there has gained him multiple notable clients, a book deal, and appearances on numerous TV shows.
+Brad’s unique system and success rehabilitating some of the most difficult dogs alive has gained him multiple notable clients, a book agent, and appearances on numerous TV shows.

-Brad is a Consulting Producer and talent on the TV show, To the Rescue and has been featured on many other shows including The Real Housewives of Dallas.
+Brad is a Consulting Producer and talent on CW’s TV show, To the Rescue and has been featured on many other shows including Bravo’s, The Real Housewives.

-Brad is also a member of the International Association of Canine Professionals (IACP) and has studied under some of the top trainers and behaviorists in the country including: Cesar Millan, Linn Boyke, Cheri Lucas, Brian Agnew, Colleen Steckloff-Aguilera, Todd Langston, Jason Vasconi, and Sarah Dixon.
+Brad is also a member of the International Association of Canine Professionals (IACP) and has studied under some of the top trainers and behaviorists in the country including: Cesar Millan, Linn Boyke, Todd Langston, Cheri Lucas, Brian Agnew, and Colleen Steckloff-Aguilera.

-Brad lives in Dallas, Texas with his wife Andrea, son Henry, cat Jaycee, and their three dogs – Duke, Sweetie, and Roadie.
+Brad lives in Dallas, Texas with his two kids, Henry and Annie, and their three dogs, Sweetie, Roadie, and Rooster.

-Brad is a Consulting Producer and talent on the TV show, To the Rescue and has been featured on many other shows including The Real Housewives of Dallas.
+Brad is a Consulting Producer and talent on CW’s TV show, To the Rescue and has been featured on many other shows including Bravo’s, The Real Housewives.

-Brad is also a member of the International Association of Canine Professionals (IACP) and has studied under some of the top trainers and behaviorists in the country including: Cesar Millan, Linn Boyke, Cheri Lucas, Brian Agnew, Colleen Steckloff-Aguilera, Todd Langston, Jason Vasconi, and Sarah Dixon.
+Brad is also a member of the International Association of Canine Professionals (IACP) and has studied under some of the top trainers and behaviorists in the country including: Cesar Millan, Linn Boyke, Todd Langston, Cheri Lucas, Brian Agnew, and Colleen Steckloff-Aguilera.

-Brad lives in Dallas, Texas with his wife Andrea, son Henry, cat Jaycee, and their three dogs – Duke, Sweetie, and Roadie.
+Brad lives in Dallas, Texas with his two kids, Henry and Annie, and their three dogs, Sweetie, Roadie, and Rooster.

 TESTIMONIALS